Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 *  The accelerometer the rocket will use needs to be powered by a stable, constant current supply to reduce noise on the signal generated by it.

 ##### 1.3.4.3 Interfaces to other applications
 The rocket will have various sensors so, it is important to make sure our software accounts for the delay and range these sensors will have.
-Our software also has to account for the transmission time for sending the weather data to the monte carlo and for receiving information about the rocket (e.g. GPS locatio)
+Our software also has to account for the transmission time for sending the weather data to the monte carlo and for receiving information about the rocket (e.g. GPS location)

 ##### 1.3.4.4 Parallel operation
 If the rocket uses transformers that operate in parallel there are a few limitations associated with this such as: